wilsonwaters/PulseCounter/README.md

 Configuratble settings are editable in the script.
 - isGPIOInturruptMode: true = Use inturrupts to trigger.
 Othewise use polling (I have found inturrupt mode to be unreliable, probably due to signal noise)
 - pollingInterval: If using polling mode, set the inteval.
 This should be based off the minimum expected pulse time and halved 0.05 is a good value for 1 pulse per Wh i.e. 10 pulses per second = 36kWh.
 Double for Nyquist 20, interval = 0.05s
+- URLPoster:interval: seconds between pushed updates to a URL
+- PVOutputPoster:pvoutputAPIKey and pvoutputSystemId: Required for sending values to pvOutput